testingisdocumenting/znai/td-documentation-cli/documentation/visuals/PlantUml.md

-[PlantUml](http://plantuml.com/sequence-diagram) is a text based way of drawing all sort of diagrams.
+[PlantUml](http://plantuml.com/sequence-diagram) is a text-based way of drawing many kinds of diagrams.

 # In Place